weaviate/weaviate-io/developers/weaviate/client-libraries/java.md

 Config config = new Config("http", "weaviate.example.com:8080");
 WeaviateAuthClient.clientCredentials(
-    config=config,
+    config,
-    clientSecret="your_client_secret",
+    "your_client_secret",
-    scopes=Arrays.asList("scope1 scope2") // optional, depends on the configuration of your identity provider );
+    Arrays.asList("scope1,scope2") // optional, depends on the configuration of your identity provider );
 ```